projectcalico/calico/master/getting-started/docker/tutorials/basic.md

 ## 1. Environment setup

-To run through the worked example in this tutorial you will to set up two hosts with a number of installation dependencies.
+To run through the worked example in this tutorial you will need to set up two hosts with a number of installation dependencies.

 Follow the instructions in one of the tutorials below to set up a virtualized